ControlledChaos/controlled-chaos-plugin/README.md

 Included are a few tools to help in the early stages of site development, or that can be used for making improvements and debugging.

-* Put WordPress into debug mode without FTP access (experimental).
+* Put WordPress or ClassicPress into debug mode without FTP access (experimental).
 * Database reset tool (experimental).
 * Customizer reset tool.
 * Live theme testing for theme development on a live site.